alfayedoficial/FastCodeGen/src/main/resources/documents/README.md

 ## 🚀 Overview

 FastCodeGen is a powerful IntelliJ IDEA plugin that accelerates Kotlin development by automatically generating boilerplate code for common architectural patterns.
-Perfect for developers working with MVVM, Clean Architecture, and Repository patterns in Kotlin projects.
+Perfect for developers working with MVI, Clean Architecture, and Repository patterns in Kotlin projects.

 ## ✨ What's New in 1.0.6